iegomez/mosquitto-go-auth/README.md

 	require - Always SSL (skip verification)
 	verify-ca - Always SSL (verify that the certificate presented by the server was signed by a trusted CA) verify-full - Always SSL (verify that the certification presented by the server was signed by a trusted CA and the server host name matches the one in the certificate)

+From *mosquitto go auth* version 2.0.0 on `verify-full` will be the default sslmode instead of `disable`.
+You may have to disable transport layer security if the postgres database server doesn't support encryption and has a certificate signed by a trusted CA.

 Queries work pretty much the same as in jpmen's plugin, so here's his discription (with some little changes) about them: